Content reviewed by Marcy D. Markes, MSN, APRN, FNP-BC

 It depends on the method of testing that is used.
 In our clinic, we use scratch testing which is needleless and virtually pain free.
 Some clinics use intradermal testing which uses needles to inject the allergen under the skin.
 We DO NOT use this method of testing because it commonly causes a dermographic (nonallergic skin) reaction that can result in false positives.
 This method can also be very painful.

 We will test infants if they are exhibiting food allergy symptoms.
 Food allergies can be genetic or develop during pregnancy.
 We do NOT test for airborne allergies until children are closer to 2 years old and are exhibiting symptoms.
 Airborne allergens are developed due to exposure.
 The first season a child’s body will create antibodies to an allergen without showing any symptoms.
 The next season the child’s body will react in the form of a histamine response exhibiting common allergy symptoms.
-This is why we prefer to wait until they are closer to 2 years of age.
+This is why we prefer to wait until they are closer to 2 years of age, but will always evaluate this on a case by case basis.
 Remember that if your child is old enough to have symptoms, they are old enough to have treatment.

 We do use allergy desensitization, which is another name for allergy immunotherapy.
 The body is desensitized to patient’s airborne allergens over a period of time.
 The therapy is administered by subcutaneous injections either in one arm or two based on the number of allergens.
 Since the injections are not given in the muscle and a very tiny needle is used, the injections are usually pain free.
 Sometimes the allergy extract itself can burn once injected but not always, and it’s not severe.

 We also offer sublingual immunotherapy (drops under the tongue) but since this therapy is not yet FDA approved, it is not covered by insurances and the cost of the serum has to be paid for by the patient directly.